 - Interior illustrations are sketched out according to conversations that have occurred and adjustments to the illustration list you’ve provided.

 - Two edits are allowed in the pencil stage.

 - Inking is done after the image has been agreed upon.

 - If you have requested color, then the coloring is then applied according to our agreement.

 You will pay a deposit of half of the estimated cost of all the artwork.
 This not only pays for my actual drawing, it pays for all the preparatory work that must be done surrounding this work.

-Remaining amount will be broken up in three equal parts, the final being when final files are delivered.
+The remaining amount will be broken up into three equal parts, the final being when the final files are delivered.